shimonah/auto-translate/readme.md

 - turbo (only for transcription)

 ### Obervations
-- small is good with chunks 15 seconds
+- small model with 15 seconds chunks is good for tranlations
+- small chunks like 3 seconds takes same amount for translation and competely lose transcription quality

 ### Usage